jayavgune18/jayavgune18/README.md

 - 💻 Working on frontend-focused web applications.
 - 🚀 Exploring modern frontend tools and best practices.
 - 🧩 Interested in collaboration on innovative frontend ideas.
-- 🎯 Passionate about clean UI and great user experience.
+- 🎯 Passionate about clean UI and great user experience..

 ---